ByReals/Library-managment-data-base/README.md

 A DataBase editor for adding books and compare them.
 I made this for my school library.
-Is uses fernet to encryp files
+Its uses fernet to encryp files